I recently worked with a corporate team, and we were going through solution-focus, coaching, and problem-solving.

 It happened with a group of airline mechanics.

 I was at the client’s location for three days, and they wanted to learn innovation tools.
-We did some TRIZ tools, and we did some creative-problem-solving tools and some solution-focused tools.
+We did some TRIZ tools, and we did creative problem-solving tools and solution-focused tools.
 These mechanics were having particular technical challenges.

-On day two of going through the tools, they were trying to solve a mechanical problem.
+On day two of going through the tools, they tried to solve a mechanical problem.

 This miracle question variation I use more with corporate teams.